robjwells/robjwells.github.io/posts/2018/05/2018-05-03-tube-analysis-2.md

         />
 </p>

-It’s pretty clear that there is a marked difference before and after the house move.
+It’s clear that there is a difference after the house move.
 But I’m not sure this plot is the best way to show it.
 (Nor the best way to show anything.)

 That said, the code for this plot is a pretty great example of what I like about ggplot2: you create a plot, add geoms to it, customise the labels and scales, piece by piece until you’re happy.
 It’s fairly straightforward to discover things (especially with RStudio’s completion), and you change things by adding on top of the basics instead of hunting around in the properties of figures or axes or whatever.